zio/zio/docs/guides/migrate/migration-guide.md

 Fiber:Id(1634884059516,0) was spawned by: <empty trace>
 ```

-The execution trace, is somehow at a good degree informative, but it doesn't lead us to the exact point where the failure happened.
-It's a little hard to see what is going here.
+The execution trace is informative, but it doesn't lead us to the exact point, where the failure happened.
+It's a little hard to see what is going on here.

-Let's rewrite the previous example in ZIO 2.0:
+Let's rewrite the previous example in ZIO 2.x:

 ```scala mdoc:compile-only
 import zio._